UofA-EEE-LAUS/3D-scanning-environment-detection/README.md

 passed through a filter to obtain a more appropriate reading, and sent to be packaged.
 The reading from the camera at that timestamp will also be output, this can either be in the form of a singular colour pixel, a smaller macro shot, or the whole frame.

+# Scanning Elements
+IMU and Distance Fusion
+Transmission from Raspberry Pi to Matlab / Simulink Receive transmission from Raspberry Pi to Matlab Receive transmission from Raspberry Pi to Simulink Transmission from Raspberry Pi to Arduino via Serial Hard Iron Calibration for the Magnometer